European Union Policies 2105-PP-L-D2POUE

 4 .
 Lecture

-Budgetary policy.
 Shaping the EU budget – applicable rules.
 EU budget revenue.
-Evolution of the European Union's Multiannual Financial Framework.
-Change in the structure of expenditure and the increase or decrease in the importance of individual EU policies.
+Evolution of the European Union's Multiannual Financial Framework (MFF).
+Change in the structure of expenditure and increase or decrease in the importance of individual EU policies.
+MFF for 2021-2027, Next Generation EU recovery instrument.

 5. Lecture

 Excessive deficit procedure.
-European Semester – a method of cooperation between Member States and EU institutions in the area of economic planning and policy coordination
+European Semester – a method of cooperation between Member States and EU institutions in agreeing economic plans and social policy objectives.
+European Pillar of Social Rights

 6. Lecture

 EU modernisation and EU development strategies.
 The concept of modernisation, EU modernisation goals.
 The European Green Deal and the Fit for 55 package and the implementation of EU policies.
-Plans of the new EC 2024-2029
+The plans of the new European Commission for 2024-2029.

 7. Lecture

-EU industrial policy.
-Poland's position on the EU's industrial policy strategy until 2030.
+Poland's position on the EU's industrial policy strategy until 2030

 8. Lecture .